 ATLANTA AREA FAMILY PSYCHIATRY CLINIC, Atlanta, Georgia

-Individual therapy to adults, youth, and children; Family and Marital therapy.
+Individual, family and group therapy.
 Consultation to child psychiatrists and clinical social workers.

 EMORY UNIVERSITY, Atlanta, Georgia

-Adjunct Professor (Clinical Faculty), Professor, Department of Psychiatry (Psychology), 1982 – Present
+Adjunct Faculty, Professor, Department of Psychiatry (Psychology), 1982 – Present

 INTERNATIONAL RESCUE COMMITTEE PROGRAM, Atlanta, Georgia